 Some bad credit listings, if placed on your file without proper adherence to the relevant laws, can be removed from your file.
 A credit repair specialist can help you in this regard.
 Removing negative listings from your credit report can help you apply for a regular home loan, avoiding the higher fees and interest rates of a bad credit home loan.

 4. Apply for a loan with a specialist lender who looks beyond the numbers

-Certain lenders specialize in bad credit mortgages.
-These lenders look at your credit file and take into account that bad credit can result out of a lifestyle change, such as divorce or illness, and will take into account your income and other factors to still grant you a loan, even if you’re a discharged bankrupt or have negative listings on your file.
-You can leverage your employment history and your record of receiving a steady income to help your case.
+Certain lenders in New Zealand specialise in bad credit home loans.
+These lenders look at your credit report and take into account bad credit resulting out of a lifestyle change, such as divorce or illness.
+They will take into account your income and other factors to still grant you a loan, even if you’re a discharged bankrupt or have negative listings on your file.

 5. Don’t apply for too many loans in one space of time

-Your credit file includes all previous inquiries for credit, which includes past loan applications.
-Be careful who you apply for a mortgage with if you already have bad credit.
-Too many inquiries in the same space of time can present another red flag to prospective lenders.
+Your credit file lists all previous enquiries for credit, including past loan applications.
+Be careful who you apply for a home loan with if you already have bad credit.
+Too many enquiries in the same space of time can present another red flag to prospective lenders.

 6. Tell your lender about your bad credit listings honestly

 If you try to hide something, you won’t improve your credit rating.
 You will simply make the lender more suspicious.
 This may lead to your application being declined on the grounds that you were not being transparent enough or fully honest about your circumstances.

 7. Avoid applying with a spouse who has bad credit if you can

 If your partner is the one with bad credit, sometimes you can avoid rejection and the higher interest rates of a bad credit loan by applying as a single applicant.
 Just keep in mind that applying solo will reduce your borrowing capacity.